 Dr. Ballantine has led multiple programs and initiatives at CHOP and the University of Pennsylvania.
 Most recently, before becoming an ACMO, she was a Senior Medical Director and Section Chief of Inpatient Services for the Division of General Pediatrics.
 She was also founder and co-director of UPenn's Master's in Education for Physicians and other Health Care Providers and served as an associate program director for CHOP’s Pediatric Residency Program.

 Dr. Ballantine earned her medical degree from Pennsylvania State College of Medicine.
-She completed her residency in general pediatrics at The Children’s Hospital of Philadelphia, and her master's in Education at the University of Cincinnati and Cincinnati Children’s Hospital.
+She completed her residency in general pediatrics at Children’s Hospital of Philadelphia, and her master's in Education at the University of Cincinnati and Cincinnati Children’s Hospital.

 Education and Training